shoeper/seafile-docs/config/seafevents-conf.md

 In the file `seafevents.conf`:

 ```
+[FILE HISTORY]
+## From seafile 7.0.0
+## Recording file history to database for fast access is enabled by default for 'Markdown, .txt, ppt, pptx, doc, docx, xls, xlsx'.
+To disable the feature or to modified the file list, you can add the following settings to seafevents.conf

+enabled = false
+suffix = md,txt,...

+## After enable the feature, the old histories version for markdown, doc, docx files will not be list in the history page.
+(Only new histories that stored in database will be listed) But the users can still access the old versions in the library snapshots.
+For file types not listed in the suffix , histories version will be scanned from the library history as before.

 [AUDIT]
 ## Audit log is disabled default.
 ## Leads to additional SQL tables being filled up, make sure your SQL server is able to handle it.